I was born in Preston and grew up in Lancashire. Here I am practising my detective skills at an early age!

-You can also find more of my writing in three short story anthologies – Mystery & Mayhem, Winter Magic, Quest and the forthcoming Make More Noise.
+You can also find more of my writing in several short story anthologies – Mystery & Mayhem, Winter Magic, Quest and the forthcoming Make More Noise.
 In 2017 I was selected as one of the Aarhus 39 – a selection of the best children’s and YA writers from all over Europe, aged 40 and under.
 I’m represented by Louise Lamont at LBA Books.

 My all-time favourite book is I Capture the Castle by Dodie Smith.
 Apart from books and writing, I love art galleries, drinking tea, wearing cosy jumpers, going for long windswept walks, black and white films, red shoes and of course, cake.